NikhilSaroop21/ST10040092RecipeAppPROG6221/README.md

 # Recipe  Application

-RecipeAppPoe is a  console application created to manage the creation and management of  recipes.
+The Recipe Application is a  console application created to manage the creation and management of  recipes.
 It ensures a user with a simple and intuitive interface for entering ingredients, preparation steps, and adjusting quantities as needed.
 This README is created to provide a overview of the application's features and functionalities.

 ## Features